-Government guidance in the NPPF (2012) sets out that local planning authorities should clearly define the extent of the town centre and its primary shopping area, and have policies that state which uses will be permitted in defined primary and secondary frontages.
+Government guidance in the NPPF (2019) sets out that local planning authorities should clearly define the extent of the town centre and its primary shopping area, and have policies that state which uses will be permitted in such locations.

-The Mansfield District Local Plan (1998) was written under more restrictive guidance and therefore included policies which restricted certain uses from the primary and secondary areas to avoid fragmentation of retailing in these areas (see below).
+The Mansfield District Local Plan (1998) was written under more restrictive guidance and therefore included policies which restricted certain uses from primary and secondary shopping frontages (which made up the primary shopping area) to avoid fragmentation of retailing in these areas (see below).
 It did however recognise that complementary uses such as cafés, restaurants, leisure and entertainment can help retain and improve the vitality and viability of centres, but only permitted these within certain parts of the town centre.
-These policies are still in force and will be used until a new local plan is adopted.
+These policies are still in force and will be used until the emerging local plan is adopted.

-Policy MTC5 aims to protect the primary shopping area by not allowing permission for developments at ground floor level other than for those within the A1 use class.
-The secondary shopping area is protected by policy MTC6.
-This states that at ground floor level permission will only be granted for A1 or associated uses (defined as those within the A2 and A categories).
+Policy MTC5 aims to protect the primary shopping frontages by not allowing permission for developments at ground floor level other than for those within the A1 use class.

+The secondary shopping frontages are protected by policy MTC6.
+This states that at ground floor level permission will only be granted for A1 or associated uses (defined as those within the A2 and A3 categories).
 Applications for associated uses are required to meet a number of criteria if permission is to be granted, and the percentage of A1 within each defined frontage is not permitted to fall below 50%.
 The frontages covered by these policies are shown later in the report, on the plan titled 'Locations for future retail development in Mansfield town centre'.